-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE PERIOD 1 MAY 2017 to 30 JUNE 2017
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 30 JUNE 2018

-Note 14 Fair Value Measurement
+Note 13 Fair Value Measurement

 Fair Values

 Fair value estimation

 The fair values of financial assets and liabilities are presented in the following table and can be compared to their carrying values as presented in the statement of financial position.
 Fair value is the amount at which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties at an arm's length transaction.